20 wrinkly dog breeds

 (Image credit: Getty Images)

-1. Shar-Pei
+1. Shar-pei

 (Image credit: Getty Images)

-Hailing from Southern China, the Shar-Pei has been around since at least 200 B.C. and was originally bred to protect the royal family and guard the palace, as well as being used in dogfights.
+Hailing from Southern China, the shar-pei has been around since at least 200 BC and was originally bred to protect the royal family and guard the palace, as well as being used in dogfights.

-Their loose skin served a very important purpose in those times, helping to protect them against attacks from other dogs - if a dog grabbed onto their skin, they could easily pull away and escape without any damage being done to their internal organs.
+Their loose skin served a very important purpose in those times, helping to protect them against attacks from other dogs – if a dog grabbed onto their skin, they could easily pull away and escape without any damage being done to their internal organs.
+Thankfully, the shar-pei is no longer used for these purposes and is now a loyal family companion.

 2. French Bulldog